Mount Tamalpais: History

-Early wireless towers were constructed on the mountain in the early 20th century, only to be destroyed by one of the periodic hurricane-force windstorms.
+Early wireless towers were constructed on the mountain in the early 20th century, only to be destroyed by one of the periodic hurricane-force windstorms on December 10, 1906.

 In late November 1944, a US Navy plane crashed into the mountain after developing engine trouble shortly after takeoff from Alameda Naval Air Station.
 All eight aviators on board were killed.

-The U.S. Weather Bureau operated a weather station at the site of the now defunct Mill Valley Air Force Station for many years.
+The U.S. Weather Bureau operated a weather station at the site of the now-defunct Mill Valley Air Force Station for many years.

 The peak and its surrounding areas are the birthplace of mountain biking in the 1970s, where early mountain bikers such as Gary Fisher, Charlie Kelly, and Joe Breeze were active.

-British philosopher Alan Watts owned a cabin on Mount Tamalpais later in his life where he ultimately died in his sleep of heart failure on November 16, 1973.
+British philosopher Alan Watts owned a cabin on Mount Tamalpais later in his life, where he ultimately died in his sleep of heart failure on November 16, 1973.

-In 1979 and 1980, Mount Tamalpais was the scene of a series of murders of hikers carried out by serial killer David Carpenter, also known as the "Trailside Killer."
+In 1979 and 1980, several women were found murdered on hiking trails near Mount Tamalpais, leading to a temporary shutdown on hiking in October 1980.
+The murders were soon connected to similar murders on Point Reyes and several near the Santa Cruz Mountains.
+The serial killer responsible, David Carpenter, was caught the following year.

 On top of the East Peak is a fire lookout station, staffed during the summer months by volunteers with the Marin County Fire Department.